 “The construction industry is in a process of technological innovation at constructive, design and management levels.
 Buildings are built with geometries and logic of increasingly complex operation – in spaces that are increasingly reduced.
 Part of this technological revolution comes down to Building Information Modeling.”

-Matteo Santi is a BIM coordinator and MEP coordinator at Gianni Benvenuto S.p.A, a company that specialises in the development, research and instalment of heating, air-conditioning and plumbing for civil and industrial constructions in Italy and abroad.
+Matteo Santi is a BIM coordinator and MEP coordinator at Gianni Benvenuto S.p.A, a company that specializes in the development, research, and installment of heating, air-conditioning, and plumbing for civil and industrial constructions in Italy and abroad.

 But let’s back up the tapes.

 Today, Matteo is a BIM pro.
 But everyone needs to start somewhere.
-So, why, how and where did his BIM journey begin?
-For Matteo, an Architecture graduate with honours at Politecnico di Milano, the interest was awakened early on in his studies:
+So, why, how, and where did his BIM journey begin?
+For Matteo, an Architecture graduate with honors at Politecnico di Milano, the interest was awakened early on in his studies:

 “During my studies, I became very interested in BIM design – in particular when it comes to plants.
 During and after my studies, I had the opportunity to collaborate with some professors on the issue of energy efficiency related to BIM.”

-His fascination for BIM continued to deepen, and he later attended a Master’s Degree programme which earned him two certificates: one as a BIM Specialist and another that focuses on BIM Management.
+His fascination for BIM continued to deepen, and he later attended a Master’s Degree program which earned him two certificates: one as a BIM Specialist and another that focuses on BIM Management.

 This cemented Matteo’s attractiveness on the market, seeing that the Italian Ministry of Infrastructure has introduced an initial plan for making BIM mandatory for all public procurement projects by 2022.

-“The knowledge I acquired during these years of study immediately allowed me to participate in important projects at national and international level.
+“The knowledge I acquired during these years of study immediately allowed me to participate in important projects at national and international levels.